COVID-19 NOTICE: In person appointments at our Westside location resume June 1, 2020. Read our full COVID-19 Notice »

 At Acacia we offer chelation therapy using Calcium EDTA, Disodium EDTA, DMPS and DMSA.
-The choice of any chelation agent depends upon the particular needs of the patient, what toxic metals are to be removed, and what symptoms and disease process we are trying to improve.
+The choice of any chelation agent depends upon the particular needs of the patient.

 The first step is to have an initial, 90 minute visit with Dr. Pam or Dr. Stephanie who are trained in Chelation Therapy.
 They will take a full history, physical exam and request specific tests needed to ensure this is a safe therapy for you.